-Treatment options appropriate for HCV genotype 3, and the timing of therapy in relation to his degree of fibrosis and anticipated progression of disease are discussed with Patient B. He is advised to eat a nutritious, balanced diet and abstain completely from alcohol.
+Treatment options appropriate for HCV genotype 3, and the timing of therapy in relation to biopsy findings and anticipated progression of disease are discussed with Patient B. He is advised to eat a nutritious, balanced diet and abstain completely from alcohol.
 Although he is not currently sexually active, the patient is educated about the low but present risk of sexual transmission of HCV and how to minimize the risk of transmission.
 A test for HAV antibody is found to be negative.
 Immunization against HAV is also recommended, as acquiring an acute case of HAV in a patient with pre-existing chronic hepatitis can be much more serious that either condition alone.
-He is also provided pneumococcal immunization, as persons with chronic liver disease are at increased risk of pneumococcal infection and complications.
 Because of uncertainty as to how recently he acquired the infection, the decision is made to defer treatment for three to four months while monitoring the course of the infection.

-Four months after the initial diagnosis, there has been no improvement in Patient B's liver function tests: the ALT is 318 Units/L and AST is 287 Units/L. The HCV RNA remains detectable in the blood, and the viral load has increased to 450,000 phages/cc.
+Four months after the initial diagnosis, there has been no improvement in Patient B's liver function tests: the ALT is 356 Units/L and AST is 418 Units/L. The HCV RNA remains detectable in the blood, and the viral load has increased to 450,000 phages/cc.
 He is advised to begin antiviral treatment; therapeutic options are discussed in relation to efficacy, potential drug interactions, and cost reimbursement priorities, bearing in mind that he is a treatment-naïve patient with no evidence of cirrhosis.
-The recommended course of therapy is the 12-week, two-drug oral regimen of sofosbuvir (400 mg) and velpatasvir (100 mg) for a duration of 12 weeks (reported SVR rate: 95% in clinical trials for genotype 3).
+The recommended course of therapy is the

+12-week, two-drug oral regimen of sofosbuvir (400 mg) and velpatasvir (100 mg) for a duration of 12 weeks (reported SVR rate: 95% in clinical trials for genotype 3).

 On treatment, the patient experiences transient nausea and persistent mild fatigue, but is compliant with the recommended duration of therapy.
 At 12 weeks, the ALT and AST are both within normal range and HCV RNA is undetectable.
-Patient B is asked to return in three months to continue his hyperlipidemia treatment follow-up.
+Treatment is discontinued and Patient B is asked to return in three months, six months, and one year after cessation of therapy to repeat HCV viral load and confirm a sustained virologic response.